Gurio/hmp/README.md

 ===

 ###About
 This is web application written in C++ language.
 Idea is to parse UserAgent, and then show to visitor is he first on such browser or not. __It is overengineered for such simple task__.
 It could be much simplier, but its purpose to show some C++ skills.
-It is avaliable (I hope DigitalOcean is up and running =) ) on [hiremeplease.tk](http://hiremeplease.tk/)
+It is avaliable (I hope DigitalOcean is up and running =) ) on [alapunov.tk](http://alapunov.tk/)

+It is also an online CV of mine :]

 ###Nginx
 Nginx is used to give html page, and to run fastCGI C++ listener.
 Listener extracts UserAgent and then passes it to C++ useragent-info-server, via unix domain socket